langautier/scanned-photos/README.md

 Display to see this menu which allows you to:
 - select one or more photo directories
 - filter the selection according to the tags associated with the photo, the type of device or the size of the photo
-- and use command button as
+- and use command button as:
     - __reset cache__ to delete the Exiftool cached files and force a new reading of metadata in the images files
     - __run__ to display in Word the selecting photos
     - __convert__ to resize all images over the targeted size